zkzoomer/bq2/docs/technical-reference/circuits.md

 Since the grade inside the grade commitment was weighted with the number of questions of the test, so should be the grade threshold that the user inputs.
 This is to avoid non-quadratic constaints, as covered in [Block Qualified Tests](block-qualified-tests.md).
 {% endhint %}

-Besides the public signals characteristic of a Semaphore proof of ownership, the circuit also outputs this weighted grade threshold, `weightedGradeThreshold`.
+The public signals for this circuit include those [_inherited_](http://semaphore.appliedzkp.org/docs/technical-reference/circuits#proof-of-membership) from the Semaphore proof of ownership: `gradeTreeRoot` (the Merkle root of the grade tree), `nullifierHash`, `signalHash`, and `externalNullifier`.
+The circuit also outputs the weighted grade threshold, `weightedGradeThreshold`.